web-page-url/prd-to-prototype/README.md

 # PRD to Prototype 🚀

-Transform your Product Requirements Document (PRD) into a fully functional HTML prototype instantly.
+Transform your Product Requirements Document (PRD) into a fully functional prototype instantly.
 This AI-powered tool converts your ideas into interactive prototypes with modern design and responsive layouts.

 ![PRD to Prototype](./public/prd-to-product-1.0.png)